GUINOBAN/AdvComProg_Project/README.md

 </details>
 <details>
   <summary><h4>📈 Calorie Tracking and Goal Setting </h4></summary>

             ◻ The software can track the user's calorie intake and help them set daily calorie goals based on their weight loss or weight management goals.
+            ◻ This feature will allow the user to track their daily caloric intake to monitor their chosen diet status, whether it is a caloric deficit,  caloric surplus, or caloric maintenance.
+The user may change the goal setting after a specific option is completed to maintain a good nutritional habit.

 </details>
 <details>
   <summary><h4>📝 Meal Planning and Grocery List Creation </h4></summary>

             ◻ The software can help users plan their meals for the week and create a grocery list based on the recipes they choose.
+            ◻ This feature allows user to create their daily or weekly meal plan.
+Once a meal plan is set, a series of grocery list will be provided to each meal or recipe that they set.

 </details>
 <details>
   <summary><h4> 💧 Water Intake Tracking </h4></summary>

             ◻ The software can track the user's water intake and remind them to drink water throughout the day.
+            ◻ This feature allows user to track their daily water intake.
+Once the daily quota was met, a promt will be displayed as well as a short info about excessive water intake.
+Otherwise, a reminder will prompt to complete the daily water intake.

 </details>
 <details>
   <summary><h4>📖 Food Diary and Progress Tracking </h4></summary>

             ◻ The software can provide users with a food diary to track their meals and progress towards their health goals.
 Users can also set reminders to log their meals and monitor their progress.
+            ◻ This feature will allow users to note their food intake.
+A progress display will pop-up that is based on the user's chosen nutritional or dietary goal.

 </details>

 ______________________________________________________________________